Advanced

 iteratively; each Mx in C(t)

-can be derived by taking the maximum value of the same subscript from multiple My in C(t-1)
+is the maximum element taken from the same subscript from multiple My in C(t-1)

 (y